NiklasPhabian/ESM263_GIS/docs/assignment/03/index.md

 ## Assignment 3 - Site suitability analysis for wind power subsidies

-Due **Wed 2022-02-23 23:59** (Note new date!)
+Due **Fri 2023-03-03 23:59**

 > NOTE: This is a complicated assignment!
-(The next one will be even more so.)
-Read it through, carefully, all the way to the end, before you start working on it!
+(The next one will be even more so).

-> NOTE 2: An error in the [Result](#result) section (specifically, in the description of the *Polygonize* and *Extract by attribute* tools) has been fixed—please re-read it carefully!
+> Read it through, carefully, all the way to the end, before you start working on it!

 **CONTENTS**
 - TOC
 {:toc}

 ### Tasks

 1. Create a graphical model that implements a suitability analysis.